0niv001/rwTraining/Software Engineering.md

 - State pattern
 	- Behaviour patterns
 ### MVC Architecture
-- Model, view and controller.
+- Model, View and Controller.
 	- Model represents the data and business logic
 	- View is a user interface
 	- Controller handles the user request.